CaptinScraps/AnimeSite/Research.md

 For more info refer to this link https://myanimelist.net/anime/13601/Psycho-Pass

-1.Shirow Masamune's Ghost In The Shell
+1. Shirow Masamune's Ghost In The Shell

 The original 1996 movie directed by The Man, The Master Mamoru Oshi has been one of my main reasons for being such a fan of anime and probably the main reason that I love the above listed genres, because as a kid it caught my ADHD attention with such greatness that the first time I found out that there existed a 26 episode series by the name of Ghost In The Shell: Stand Alone Complex 1st Gig.
 I had to watch it with, but me at my childhood level of understanding, having to watch it secral times
 (also causing me to read J.D.
 Salanger's Catcher in the Rye - https://www.goodreads.com/book/show/5107.The_Catcher_in_the_Rye)